Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Introduction

 Questions on the actual size of quantum loops corrections during inflation \cite{Senatore:2010ec,Senatore:2013ux,Gerstenlauer:2011vp}, the eventual dynamical screening of the cosmological constant and the related instability of de Sitter spacetime \cite{Polyakov:1982dz,Polyakov:2007mm,Jackiw:2005wk} are of great interest to cosmology.
 As part of an ongoing effort to illuminate these difficult questions, interacting QFT in de Sitter spacetime has been attracting a lot of attention recently.
 Since the literature on the subject can easily become confusing, we refer the interested reader to the recent and much needed review \cite{Akhmedov:2014ws}.

-In this paper we will concentrate on a specific and important aspect of interacting QFT in de Sitter spacetime, namely \textit{the infrared behavior of the massless self--interacting scalar field}.
+In this paper we will concentrate on a specific and important aspect of interacting QFT in de Sitter spacetime, namely \textit{the infrared behaviour of the massless self--interacting scalar field}.
 We will not discuss the back--reaction induced by the stress--energy tensor of the latter on the de Sitter background, although our results are of direct relevance to this matter.
+We also note that, while the major conclusions of our work concerning the IR behaviour of interacting fields in de Sitter are likely to be relevant to more general cosmological models, this relation is certainly not immediate, due to the special form of the $\lambda \phi^4$ interaction we consider.

-Beside of the usual vacuum ambiguities specific to curved spacetime field theories, the quantization of the free massive scalar field in de Sitter poses no particular challenges.
+Beside of the usual vacuum ambiguities specific to curved spacetime field theories, the quantization of the free massive scalar field in de Sitter poses no particular challenges\footnote{See however the papers \cite{Polyakov:2007mm,Anderson:2013ila,Anderson:2013vy} for a very interesting line of research claiming that certain vacuum states, even for free/massive fields, might be themselves unstable.}.
 In the so--called Bunch--Davies vacuum state, the two--point function $\Delta_{m^2}$ is a perfectly well defined hypergeometric function of the invariant distance.
 For small masses however, $\Delta_{m^2}$ develops a $1/m^2$ pole, rendering the massless limit ill-defined and the quantization of the theory a non-trivial task.
 This situation must be contrasted with the flat space case, where the massless limit is smooth.
-We note that the divergence appearing in the limit $m\to0$ is often referred to as an --important-- IR divergence in de Sitter.
-As will become clear in what follows, we believe that this is neither the relevant notion of IR divergence, nor is it an important issue in the first place.
+We note that the divergence appearing in the limit $m\to0$ is often referred to as an --important-- IR divergency in de Sitter.
+As will become clear in what follows, we believe that this is neither the relevant notion of IR divergency, nor is it an important issue in the first place.

-Several propositions to quantize the massless field co-exist in the literature and depending on how one interprets and cures the ill-defined massless limit, one might end up with a de Sitter invariant theory or not.
+Several propositions to quantize the massless field co-exist in the literature.
+Depending on how one interprets and cures the ill-defined massless limit, one might end up with a de Sitter invariant theory or not.

 The first and most popular option is to understand the problematic massless limit as an indication of the impossibility of maintaining the full de Sitter invariance of the quantum theory.
 Indeed, breaking de Sitter invariance leads to a well-defined quantization and to interesting cosmological implications \cite{Allen:1987tz,Woodard:2004te}.